CJanssensKUL/CJanssensKUL/README.md

 ### Hi there 👋

 - 🔭 I'm a postdoctoral researcher in agricultural economics at KU Leuven.
-- 🌱 I work with R, GAMS and STATA and I am currently learning python.
+- 🌱 I work with R, GAMS, and STATA and I am learning python.
 - 📫 How to reach me: charlotte.janssens@kuleuven.be

 <!--